 Which Battery Type is the Best for Cordless Tools?

-The cordless tool industry has grown exponentially since the release of the Li-ion battery because of the vast improvement over the other older battery types.
+The cordless tool industry has grown exponentially since the release of the Li-ion battery, mainly because of the vast improvement over the other older battery types.

-So yes, I know that some of the other battery types listed in this article are outdated, but they do still have their uses and they are still sold with some cordless tools such as cordless lawn mowers, or grass shears.
+Yes, it is true that some of the other battery types listed in this article are outdated, but they do still have their uses and they are still sold with some cordless tools such as cordless lawn mowers, or grass shears.

-Of course there are many other things to consider, so if you want to learn a bit more then please keep reading.
+Of course, there are many other things to consider, if you want to learn a bit more then please keep reading.

 Understanding Battery Capacity & Specifications